arrow_upward

 Exceptions to the e-charging station obligation

-Buildings owned by small and medium-sized enterprises and used by these enterprises themselves are exempt from the e-charging station obligation.
-In addition, the obligation does not apply to existing buildings if the cost of the specified charging and wiring infrastructure exceeds seven percent of the total cost of a major renovation.
+Buildings owned by small or medium-sized enterprises and used by the respective company itself are exempt from the e-charging station requirement.
+In addition, the requirement does not apply to major renovations if the costs involved exceed seven percent of the total renovation costs.

 Optimal number of electric charging stations

-Thanks to these regulations, the expansion of the charging infrastructure is being accelerated.
-There are currently 17 electric vehicles for every charging point, with a ratio of one charging point to ten electric cars being considered optimal.
-Digital systems can help to maximize the use of these charging stations and avoid vacancies
+These regulations will accelerate the expansion of the charging infrastructure.
+Currently, there are 17 electric vehicles per charging station (VDA 2025), with a ratio of one charging station to ten electric cars considered optimal.
+Digital systems can help optimize the use of these charging stations and avoid vacancies.

 Installation of the charging infrastructure for companies

-E-mobility and the associated topic of charging stations also play an important role for companies.
-Charging electric cars is becoming increasingly important, not only for customers who choose parking spaces based on the charging station equipment, but also for employee parking spaces and for the company's own fleet.
-Due to rising fuel prices, the imminent ban on combustion engines and the urgency of climate protection, companies should address the issue of electric charging points as early as possible.
-Offering charging infrastructure has a positive impact on the cost structure, customer and employee satisfaction, image and climate.
-In addition, the digital system from Peter Park allows you to offer flexible pricing for employee parking.
-Below you will find important information on the installation of e-charging points and subsidies.
+E-mobility and the associated issue of charging stations also play an important role for companies.
+Charging electric cars is becoming increasingly important not only for customers, who choose parking spaces based on the availability of charging stations, but also for companies' own employees and fleets.
+Due to rising fuel prices, the imminent ban on combustion engines, and the urgency of climate protection, companies should address the issue of electric charging stations as early as possible.
+Offering charging infrastructure has a positive impact on cost structure, customer and employee satisfaction, image, and the climate.
+Below you will find important information about electric charging stations and their installation.

 Types of electric charging stations

 On the one hand, there are charging stations, which are often found in public outdoor areas.
-The charging stations usually have 11kW, 22kW or 44kW charging power.
-On the other hand, there are wallboxes that are primarily used indoors, such as in underground or private garages.
-The wallboxes tend to have slightly less charging power than the charging columns, with 3.7kW, 11kW or 22 kW.
+These charging stations usually have a charging capacity of 11 kW or 22 kW, and some even have a capacity of 44 kW.
+On the other hand, there are wall boxes, which are primarily used indoors, such as in underground parking garages or private garages.
+Wall boxes tend to have a slightly lower charging capacity than public charging stations, with 3.7 kW, 11 kW, or 22 kW.

 Cost of e-charging columns